Parents' Frequently Asked Questions

 What should my child wear to attend classes at Pointe Works?

-As soon as you know if your child is continuing with ballet, I would highly recommend buying some ballet shoes.(£12 from Pointe Works) It is important that students get used to working their feet correctly in ballet shoes.
+As soon as you know if your child is continuing with ballet, I would highly recommend buying some ballet shoes.(£12 from the uniform Shop) It is important that students get used to working their feet correctly in ballet shoes.
 Uniform is available for children from Pre-School upwards and can be bought from Pointe Works, please see the Uniform page for details.

 Long hair should be tied back, preferably in a bun.